 The responsibility for consolidating the land titles was part of the Global Settlement Agreement negotiations that have been completed.

 It was agreed that before any development can take place in the Ōtākaro Avon River Corridor, LINZ needed to undertake the important project of reconfiguring nearly 5,500 land boundaries.
 This will happen progressively with the land delivered to Council in tranches.

 This process is expected to take about two years.

-Three new footbridges are being installed at Medway St, Richmond, Snell St, Dallington, and at Avondale.
+Three new footbridges have been installed at Medway St, Richmond, Snell St, Dallington, and at Avondale.

 The Council will not automatically remove existing infrastructure, such as roads and pipes.